 What type of transport do Jaguar owners prefer?

 The most preferred type of transport is the enclosed auto transport.
 Why?
 Because a Jaguar deserves as much protection as possible during transport.
 Jaguar owners know this, and they also know how much the car means to them.
-Besides being an expensive vehicle, for many, this car has a sentimental value.
+Besides being an expensive vehicle, for many, this car has sentimental value.
 For some, their Jaguar has become a part of an identity.

-An enclosed auto carrier offers your vehicle 100% protection and a peace of mind.
+An enclosed auto carrier offers your vehicle 100% protection and peace of mind.
 It is the most preferred shipping method for sports, luxury, and classic vehicles.
 Since it provides the best protection from any weather or road hazards, this shipping method is more expensive than open auto transport.

 The origins of Jaguar go back to 1922 to the company that began by making motorcycle sidecars.
 In 1934, one of the founding fathers of the Swallow Sidecar Company, William Walmsley, decided to sell-out.
 His partner, William Lyons, formed S.S.
 Cars Limited, replacing Walmsley’s investment by issuing shares to the public, and started building automobiles.

-In 1945, the shareholders of the company unanimously decided that it would be best to change the name to Jaguar Cars Limited, so the ‘SS’ part of Jaguar name wouldn’t be associated in any way with the WWII Nazi SS.
+In 1945, the shareholders of the company unanimously decided that it would be best to change the name to Jaguar Cars Limited, so the ‘SS’ part of Jaguar’s name wouldn’t be associated in any way with the WWII Nazi SS.

 Committed to producing quality luxury vehicles and sports cars, Jaguar Cars has gone through various mergers since 1945.
 In 1966, the company merged with British Motor Corporation, thus, becoming a part of British Motor Holdings (BMH).
 Two years later, the company merged with Leyland Motor Corporation becoming British Leyland.
 But later it de-merged from British Leyland, was acquired by Ford in 1990, and in 2008, became a part of Tata Motors.